Gas Bottle Testing – LPG Tank Testing Facts

 For BBQ sized cylinders, the inspection and the stamp are valid for ten years prior to expiry.

-After ten years, and any subsequent ten year periods, the cylinder must be reinspected.
+After ten years, and any subsequent ten year periods, LPG tank testing must be done.

-The cylinder ‘test station’ will stamp a new inspection date into the neck ring, assuming that the cylinder passes inspection.
+The cylinder ‘test station’ will stamp a new LPG tank testing date into the neck ring, assuming that the cylinder passes inspection.

 So, it is always important to examine the entire neck ring to find all of the dates that may be present, as it is impossible to remove the old stamps.